ryanfitzer/Example-RequireJS-jQuery-Project/readme.md

 ### Instructions ###

-From your terminal, `cd` into the project's `library/js` directory and execute the following command:
+From your terminal, execute the following commands:

+    $ cd library/js
-    r.js -o require-profile.js
+    $ r.js -o require-profile.js

-Your build will be located as a sibling directory of your project (you can change these settings in require-profile.js).
+Your build will be located as a sibling directory of your project name "requirejs-jquery-build" (you can change these settings in require-profile.js).

 **Bonus**: you can update the script tag in index.html to use the [Almond][almond] build.
 Almond is a much smaller "shim" loader.
 If your built project doesn't need all the bells and whistles of the RequireJS loader (for example: dynamic script loading), than this a much leaner and performant option.